zarnayp/DiligentDotnetVolumeRendering/README.md

 # DiligentDotnetVolumeRendering

-This is example of using Diligent grpahics for volume rendering.
-Ray casting was used as method for volume rendering.
+This is example of using Diligent grpahics for volume rendering witn ray casting method.

 Solution needs to be configured for x64 or x86 platform.